 This section includes:

-- A Postdoctoral Scholar (Postdoc) is a trainee in residence at Stanford pursuing advanced studies beyond the doctoral level in preparation for an independent career.
-Their appointment at Stanford is for the purpose of advanced studies and training under the mentorship of a Stanford faculty member.
+- A Stanford postdoctoral scholar is a non-matriculated trainee, in graduate student status, in residence at Stanford University pursuing advanced studies beyond the doctoral level in preparation for an independent career.
+Postdoctoral Scholars are appointed for a limited period of time and may participate on Stanford research projects and/or may be supported by external awards or fellowships.
+In all cases, their appointment at Stanford is for the purpose of advanced studies, research and training under the mentorship of a Stanford faculty member.

 Postdoctoral Scholars may be employed on Stanford research projects.
 Their salary is generated, at least in part, by the Stanford projects on which they are working.

-Administrators enter salary information for Postdoctoral Scholars in GFS, using the "Assistantship Salary" panel.
-Postdoctoral salaries are automatically charged a benefit rate to provide medical and other insurance for the individual.
-The postdoc registration fee is also paid through GFS, using the "Assistantship TAL" panel.
+Administrators enter salary information for postdocs in GFS using the "Assistantship Salary" panel.
+Postdoc salaries are automatically charged a fringe benefit rate to provide medical and other insurance for the individual.

-Unlike graduate students, assistantship appointments for Postdoctoral Scholars may be entered with non-standard start and stop dates.
-Also, since postdocs do not enroll in units, they may be paid a salary for up to 40-hours per week.
+Unlike graduate students, assistantship appointments for postdocs may be entered with non-standard start and stop dates.
+Also, since postdocs do not enroll in courses/units, they may be paid a salary for up to 40-hours per week.

 Administrators enter fellowship information for Postdoctoral Scholars in GFS, using the "Fellowship stipend" and "Fellowship Tuition" panels.
 Postdoc stipends are processed through Payroll on a monthly basis.

-Postdoctoral Scholars are eligible for medical, dental, life and disability insurance (see Postdoc Benefits web site for enrollment information).
+Postdoctoral Scholars are eligible for medical, dental, life and disability insurance.
+Please see Postdoc Benefits website for enrollment information.
 Salaries paid to postdocs are automatically charged the negotiated fringe benefit rate.
-For Postdocs on fellowships, if the cost of benefits cannot be charged to the fellowship source, the department/faculty sponsor provides the necessary funding.